evalarumbe/deps-experiment-usingsayhi/README.md

     - Run the app: `npx @evalarumbe/deps-experiment-sayhello`
     - Happy path: This works, because the app matches the version required by the plugin.

+  - 11:30 Peer Dependency Warning on attempting to install app against plugin with `peerDependencies`

     - As before, run this one more to update `package.json` so it requires the latest version of the app.
 This will conflict with the earlier version required by the plugin's peer dependencies:
     `npm i @evalarumbe/deps-experiment-sayhello@latest`

-- 11:30 Peer Dependency Warning on attempting to install plugin against V1 of App
     - Completes 'successfully' but with warning:

       ```sh